DOI-USGS/ISIS3/FY19-Roadmap.md

   - Investigate how to write app tests.
 Rationale as above.
   - [x] investigate and deploy a testing framework; GTest.
   - investigate and deploy a CI environment to remove hand crafted build/test scripts.
 The goal is to reduce the number of false positive build fails due to tooling.
-  - :muscles: Transition all unit tests to GTest
+  - :muscle: Transition all unit tests to GTest
-  - :muscles: Migrate 1+ app tests using the identified framework.
+  - :muscle: Migrate 1+ app tests using the identified framework.

 ### Sensor Models (CSM/ISIS)
   - [x] Finalize Image Support Data Specification